 I am primarily a qualitative researcher and I am particularly interested in discourse analysis and historical organisation studies.

 Before embarking on an academic career, I worked with HSBC, management consultancy Towers Watson and game developer Ubisoft.
 Previously I also worked as an editor in a Shanghai-based publishing house for several years.
+I welcome enquiries from prospective PhD students whose research interests are related to the followings.

 - Organisational legitimacy and legitimation